aws-solutions/aws-centralized-logging/README.md

 ## File structure

-AWS Centralized Logging solution consists of:
+Centralized Logging on AWS solution consists of:

 - cdk constructs to generate needed resources
 - helper for bootstrapping purposes like creating CloudWatch Logs Destinations